catherinebui/data-science-portfolio/Bikeshare Project/README.md

 6. There are more member trips on the weekdays than there are member trips on the weekends.

 7. Low income tracts (less than 30000 median income) tend to be near the north and east borders of the Washington DC area.

+8. Using Tableau, I was able to visualize the distribution of casual and member users at each station.
+It was then that I realized that I should filter for the major user at each station and found that there is a clustering of casual bikers in one area while member bikers are spread out.